Current Job Opportunities

 Gainful Employment Information

-Purpose: This program is designed to provide knowledge and skills to prepare selected students to qualify as practitioners of emergency medical services in a variety of health service facilities.
+Purpose: This program prepares selected students to qualify as practitioners of practical nursing in a variety of health service facilities.

 - Be accepted as a student to the college.